kit-cn-cms/NNFlow/README.md

 pip install --upgrade  rootpy          # If PyROOT is not installed on your machine, skip these two points. pip install --upgrade  root_numpy      # In this case, you can not perform step 1 of the preprocessing.

+pip install --upgrade tensorflow       # Use this, if CUDA is not installed on your machine. pip install --upgrade tensorflow-gpu   # Use this, if CUDA is installed on your machine.

 pip install git+http://github.com/kit-cn-cms/NNFlow.git#egg=NNFlow